0ndrec/basic-coin-prediction-node/README.md

-# Basic ETH price prediction node
+# Basic price prediction node
+# Forked.
+Added flask routes for support other tokens.
+All pairs hardcoded to USDT.

 Example Allora network worker node: a node to provide price predictions of ETH.